jasontjz/decathlon_bike_chooser/readme.md

 Navigation

 Native javascript "scrollToTop" was used as the main animation between pages, or areas, to give the impression of 'zooming' between areas to the user and add some dynamism to the app.

 					------------------------------------------

 Bootstrap Carousel

 Bootstrap 5.0 carousel was used for the photo carousel at the top of the app, as well as the bike layer for instances when the user was presented with a bike that had multiple color options.
+It lets the user tap the arrow buttons to scroll through the multiple options.
+There is also a 'slide indicator' that informs the user visually that he is viewing bike color #2 out of 4 bikes, for example.

 					------------------------------------------

 Capturing User Data

 The user is invited (though not required) to leave their name & email in 2 text fields at the start of the app.
 Their data is then captured in a javascript array object.
 Future versions may see this data being sent 'live' to a database such as Firebase or an SQL database.

 					------------------------------------------
 Bike Layer

 The final layer of bikes was generated using a javascript for loop.

 First, a Google sheet table was created containing attributes of the bikes such as product information, URL to the bike image, URL to the bike product page, as well as some data to be used for navigation within the page, such as the parent Divs, id name, etc.